Emiliano1919/Othello-Engine/README.md

     - Will have a nicer UI (not just terminal) (DONE, but can be improved)
     - Will have difficulty selection
     - Will have a harder AI
-    - WIll be available on itchio or something
+    - WIll be available on itchio or something (Available on Itchio https://nanuklovesfish3.itch.io/simple-othello)

 Notes:
     It seems like whoever is black has an advantage on the game, it seems like the AI loses more easily if it is white rather than black.

         Possible fixes:

         - Add more compute in case that AI is white
         - Modify the C parameter?

+    Actual root cause: The backpropagation algorithm is not taking into account if the machine is black or white, defaults to black.
+Therefore it is easier because technically the AI currently is choosing the moves that are more likely to make black win, even when the machine is white.
+The machine is acting against its own interests.